ialidzhikov/gardener/docs/api-reference/core.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>EnableStaticTokenKubeconfig indicates whether static token kubeconfig secret should be present in garden cluster
+<p>EnableStaticTokenKubeconfig indicates whether static token kubeconfig secret will be created for the Shoot cluster.
-(default: true).</p>
+Defaults to true for Kubernetes versions &lt; v1.26.
+Starting Kubernets v1.26 the field is locked to false - cannot be set to true.</p>
 </td>
 </tr>
 </tbody>